 - 1. If the total length of the liquid line exceeds 80 ft (24 m), remove the liquid-line filter drier from the TTA and install a new one (Table 2, p.
-25) at the TWE air handler. - 2.
-Provide one expansion valve (TXV) per distributor; see for recommendations. - 3.
+26) at the TWE air handler.
+If the filter drier is relocated it requires an access port to service the drier. - Provide one expansion valve (TXV) per distributor.
+The TTA/TWA condensing unit ships with 3 integral access ports.
+Each TXV requires an additional field installed access port installed between the TXV and sight glass.
+See Table 4, p.
+27 for recommendations. - 3.
 Shutoff valves are a field installed option and no longer come standard from the factory.
+Field installed shutoff valves should have an integral access port. - 4.
+A field installed access port is also required at each evaporator suction line.

-- 1. For applications where the length of the liquid line exceeds 80 ft (24 m) and the heat pump will start in the cooling mode, remove the liquid-line filter driers from the TWA heat pump and install new filter driers and check valves at the TWE air handler. - 2.
+- 1. For applications where the length of the liquid line exceeds 80 ft (24 m) and the heat pump will start in the cooling mode, remove the liquid-line filter driers from the TWA heat pump and install new filter driers and check valves at the TWE air handler.
+If the filter drier is relocated it requires an access port to service the drier. - 2.
 Shutoff valves are a field installed option and no longer come standard from the factory.
+Field installed shutoff valves should have an integral access port. - 3.
+The TTA/TWA condensing unit ships with three integral access ports.
+Each TXV requires an additional field installed access port installed between the TXV and sight glass. - 4.
+A field installed access port is also required at each evaporator suction line.

-Figure 10.
+Figure 12.
 TWA heat pump and matched indoor coil (typical arrangement shown in cooling mode)